Searching for Ultralight Dark Matter Conversion in Solar Corona using Low Frequency Array Data: Introduction

-The couplings of axion or dark photon with SM particles provide important tools in searching for these ultralight particles.
-Various types of experiments are looking for the signals connected with photons, including haloscopes for Galactic halo DM~\cite{Sikivie:1983ip, Sikivie:1985yu}, helioscopes for ultralight particles emitted from the Sun~\cite{Sikivie:1983ip, Sikivie:1985yu}, ``Light Shining through the wall'' (LSW) methods~\cite{Okun:1982xi, VanBibber:1987rq}, and various astrophysical bounds such as CMB spectral distortion constraints on dark photons~\cite{McDermott:2019lch, Arias:2012az}, gamma-ray constraints on axion DM~\cite{Fermi-LAT:2016nkz,Meyer:2020vzy} and stellar lifetime constraints on dark photons~\cite{An:2013yfc,An:2020bxd}.
-Axions and dark photons can also be detected via WIMP detectors~\cite{An:2014twa,An:2013yua}.
-Moreover, many experimental results for axion DM can be reinterpreted for dark photons.
-We refer the readers to Ref.~\cite{Caputo:2021eaa, AxionLimits} for an excellent summary of experimental constraints (including projected ones) for axions and dark photons.
+The couplings between dark photon or axions and SM particles provide important tools in searching for these ultralight particles.
+Various types of experiments are looking for the signals associated with photons, including haloscopes for Galactic halo DM~\cite{Sikivie:1983ip, Sikivie:1985yu}, helioscopes for ultralight particles emitted from the Sun~\cite{Sikivie:1983ip, Sikivie:1985yu}, and the ``Light Shining through the wall'' (LSW) methods~\cite{Okun:1982xi, VanBibber:1987rq}.
+Dark photons and axions can also be detected via WIMP detectors~\cite{An:2014twa,An:2013yua}.
+Moreover, many experimental results initially intended for axion DM can be reinterpreted for dark photons.
+A comprehensive summary of experimental constraints (including projected ones) for dark photons and axions can be found in Ref.~\cite{Caputo:2021eaa, AxionLimits}.